Early Intervention and Wellbeing Hub

 get ready for school

-This group is designed to help children develop and practice foundational skills in preparation for school.
+This group helps children develop and practice foundational skills to prepare for starting school.
 It has a focus on literacy and fine motor skills, and the development of social/emotional skills to promote self-regulation, social competency and relationship building.
-The group is delivered by two Allied Health therapists from The Infants’ Home,

 Contact Lisa Doyle